Werewolf AI

 What We Found

-The best models from OpenAI, Anthropic, Google, DeepSeek, Mistral, xAI, and Moonshot can genuinely play Werewolf.
+The best models from these providers can genuinely play Werewolf.
 They form alliances, make strategic accusations, defend themselves under pressure, and sometimes pull off surprisingly convincing bluffs.
 The game is challenging for human players — and that was the goal.

 Mixing different models in the same game makes it even more interesting.
 Each provider's AI has a distinct personality: some are more aggressive, some more cautious, some better at deduction.
 Watching GPT argue with Claude while Gemini quietly builds a case against both of them is genuinely entertaining.